Tennessee vs. Saint Louis Predictions & Picks - Women's NCAA Tournament First Round

 Tennessee Performance Insights

-- The Lady Volunteers' +329 scoring differential (outscoring opponents by 9.6 points per game) is a result of scoring 76.4 points per game (24th in college basketball) while giving up 66.8 per contest (243rd in college basketball).
+- The Lady Volunteers average 76.4 points per game (24th in college basketball) while allowing 66.8 per outing (243rd in college basketball).
+They have a +329 scoring differential overall and outscore opponents by 9.6 points per game.

-- Tennessee is scoring 76.5 points per game this year in conference matchups, which is 0.1 more points per game than its season average (76.4).

-- Offensively, the Lady Volunteers have played better at home this season, posting 77.7 points per game, compared to 76.4 per game away from home.

-- Defensively, Tennessee has played better in home games this year, ceding 63.2 points per game, compared to 71.4 when playing on the road.
+- Tennessee's offense has been better in SEC games this year, tallying 76.5 points per contest, compared to its season average of 76.4 PPG.

-- The Lady Volunteers have seen a decrease in scoring recently, putting up 76.1 points per game in their last 10 outings, 0.3 points fewer than the 76.4 they've scored this year.
+- The Lady Volunteers average 77.7 points per game in home games, compared to 76.4 points per game on the road, a difference of 1.3 points per contest.

 © 2023 Data Skrive.
 All rights reserved.